absorensen/numbers_go_brrrr/m2_concurrency/README.md

 will have to take that into account.

 Along the way, you will encounter a number of hazards.
 Especially race hazards are prevalent.
-The race condition happens when at least one thread is writing while one or more are writing or reading.
+The race condition happens when at least one thread is writing while one or more threads are writing or reading.
 Typically, these types of bugs can be very hard to find due to some part of your code being serialized once you try to find the bug or due to the multithreading, the execution might be non-deterministic.